The Office of Accessibility

-Accommodations are individually designed and based upon the specific needs of each student as verified by our office and as determined in consultation with the student.
-Some examples include extended test-taking time, note-taking services, and alternative format textbooks.
+Accommodations are individually designed and based on the specific needs of each student as identified by our Office of Accessibility Services.
+Some examples include approval for service and support animals, extended test-taking time, note-taking services and alternative format textbooks.

 Disabilities served include, but are not limited to: